Mean, Median and Mode in Plain English

 | Dataset with clear outliers | Median | Outliers pull the mean; median stays stable at the true center |

 Draw a histogram of your data.
-If it looks like a symmetric bell → use mean.
-If one side has a long tail → use median.
-If you want to know the most common answer, or your data is categorical → use mode.
-When in doubt between mean and median, check for outliers first.
+Symmetric bell → use mean.
+One side has a long tail → use median.
+Want the most common answer, or data is categorical → use mode.
+When deciding between mean and median, check for outliers first using the outlier detector.

 How Outliers Affect Mean, Median, and Mode

-This is the most practically important concept in the entire mean-median-mode discussion.
 An outlier is a value that sits unusually far from the rest of the dataset.
 A single outlier can silently destroy the usefulness of the mean while leaving the median and mode completely intact.
+For a detailed treatment, see the outliers guide and the handling outliers in data article.

 The Salary Demonstration